devfelipereis/events-organization-app/README.md

 # Studying React + NodeJS + Express + GraphQL + MongoDB

-First off, I'm a beginner learning this technologies, any weird stuff is part of process :)
+First off, I'm a beginner learning this technologies, any weird stuff is part of the process :)

 I'm reading the source code of other stacks and creating a small one to understand the basics.
 I think this is a good way to learn once I copy/paste/edit and create some small parts of code.
 This helps me to understand more easily and learn faster.